top of page

 The Probabilistic Cataloger (PCAT)

-The Probabilistic Cataloger (PCAT) is a transdimensional, hierarchical, and Bayesian sampler written in python that takes fair samples from the posterior probability distribution, given a likelihood function and prior probability distribution over transdimensional elements.
+The Probabilistic Cataloger (PCAT) is a transdimensional, hierarchical, and Bayesian sampler written in Python that draws fair samples from the posterior distribution, given a likelihood function and a prior distribution over transdimensional elements.
 It uses transdimensional as well as fixed-dimensional, within-model proposals.
 The within-model proposals are heavy-tailed Gaussian proposals as in a Metropolis-Hastings Markov Chain Monte Carlo (MCMC) sampler.
 PCAT constructs a Markov chain of states, whose stationary distribution is the target posterior probability density.
 The sampler takes steps in a transformed parameter space where the prior density is uniform and uses adaptive burn-in to make transdimensional sampling as efficient as possible.

-Despite its superior properties compared to deterministic catalogs, probabilistic cataloging has not been the mainstream approach to cataloging.
+Despite its superior properties compared to deterministic cataloging, probabilistic cataloging has not been the mainstream approach.
 This is expected, since probabilistic cataloging is a computationally demanding task.
-Given that the dimensionality of the hypothesis space is variable and large, taking independent samples from it using MCMC requires long simulations.
-Therefore I optimize the time performance of the sampler by making the model prediction efficient and introducing approximations when possible.
+Given the high, variable dimensionality of the hypothesis space, sampling it independently using MCMC requires long simulations.
+Therefore, I optimize the sampler's time performance by making the model's predictions more efficient and introducing approximations when possible.

 bottom of page